euphemism/dirtywave-updater-releases-mirror/README.md

 We recommend using [Visual Studio Code](https://code.visualstudio.com/) as your editor for this project.
 To ensure that you have the best development experience, please install the workspace-recommended extensions.

-The below tools are used for the development environment, and a script is provided to install and configure everything needed:
+The tools below are used for the development environment; a script is provided to install and configure everything needed:

 Run `./bootstrap-environment.sh` to get the base tooling in place for automatic environment setup.